AlgoMaster Logo

 Code

-This approach is conceptually simple but completely impractical for larger inputs.
-Can we compute the next permutation directly from the current one without generating all permutations?
+This approach is simple but unusable for larger inputs.
+The next approach computes the next permutation directly from the current one, in place, without enumerating anything.

 Approach 2: Optimal (Single Pass with Suffix Reversal)